 Some users are reporting that they are receiving an “Access Denied” message when trying to install Windows XP Service Pack 3.
 I am going to show you today some potential fixes for this error.
 One potential fix is to reboot your computer, and then try to install Microsoft Windows XP service pack 3 manually, by downloading and running the service pack 3 install file from MajorGeeks.

-You can try resetting the security settings for Windows XP.
-A system file may be locked for some reason.
-You can follow the short tutorial from Microsoft, to reset your security settings.
+You can try resetting the security settings for Microsoft Windows XP.
+A system file may be locked for some strange reason.
+You can follow this short tutorial from Microsoft, to reset your security settings.

 A fourth possibility, if none of the methods above work, is to reset the registry and file permissions.
 This is an advanced method and can be completed by following “Method 1” under “Advanced Troubleshooting” section.